Cuba Opens Door to Most Small Business Initiatives

 He said the measures would include “the improvement of the non-state sector, with immediate priority in the expansion of self-employment and removal of obstacles.”

-The labor minister said there were more than 600,000 people in the sector, some 13% of the labor force.
-They are all designated as self-employed and an estimated 40% depend mainly on the tourism industry or work in public transportation.
+The labor minister said there were more than 600,000 people in the sector, about 13% of the labor force.
+They are all designated as self-employed, and an estimated 40% depend mainly on the tourism industry or work in public transportation.

-Over the last six months the government has also moved to grant access to wholesale markets for small businesses and import and export, though only through state companies.
+Over the last six months the government has also moved to grant small businesses access to wholesale markets and to import and export, though only through state companies.